 Black cats in different cultures

 Interestingly, the folklore surrounding black cats varies from culture to culture.
 In Britain and Japan, having a black cat cross your path is considered good luck; in the United States and several European countries, having a black cat walk by is considered bad luck.
 It even seems to make a difference from which direction the black cat comes from: In Germany, some believe that black cats crossing a person’s path from right to left is a bad omen, but from left to right brings good luck.

-Thankfully, despite all of these myths and superstitions, these black hauspanthers have a large, loyal following of people who appreciate the sleek, gorgeous creatures in all their beauty.
+Thankfully, despite all of the myths and superstitions these black house panthers have a large, loyal following of people who appreciate these sleek, gorgeous house panthers in all their beauty.

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.